tomasd1/flats/README.md

 # flats-scraper
-Simplistic/naive (no data validation, no synching, simply starts afresh each time) web scraper.
+Simplistic (no synching, simply starts afresh each time) web scraper.
 Scrapes data about available flats into MongoDB - example for BytyRoudna website.

+todo: more validations, logging

 Scrapy & MongoDB & pydantic